Microwave Quantum Memcapacitor Effect: Conclusions

 \section{Conclusions}

-We proposed an experimentally feasible quantum memristive device, a microwave quantum memristor, using superconducting circuits in the microwave regime.
+We proposed an experimentally feasible quantum memcapacitor device, a microwave quantum memcapacitor, using superconducting circuits in the microwave regime.
 Our design consists of two coupled resonators grounded through a SQUID, where one of the resonators plays the role of the main system and the other of the auxiliary feedback system.
-We observe memristive quantum dynamics sd pinched hysteresis curves in the expectation values of the charge variable when we introduce feedback through a magnetic flux in the SQUID.
+We observe memcapacitive quantum dynamics in pinched hysteresis curves in the expectation values of the charge variable when we introduce feedback through a magnetic flux in the SQUID.
 Such magnetic flux depends on weak measurements over the auxiliary resonator.
-We test these memristive quantum behaviors for different initial states, from classical to entangled inputs.
+We test these memcapacitive quantum behaviors for different initial states, from classical to entangled inputs.

-We showed that our proposal can be easily extended to coupled microwave quantum memristors, allowing for complex networks suitable for developing neuromorphic quantum computers and simulators.
-In this context, we proved that the memristivity is preserved when we couple two microwave quantum memristors with different classical or quantum initial states.
+We showed that our proposal can be easily extended to coupled microwave quantum memcapacitor, allowing for complex networks suitable for developing neuromorphic quantum computers and simulators.
+In this context, we proved that the memory properties are preserved when we couple two microwave quantum memcapacitors with different classical or quantum initial states.
 Finally, we displayed that the quantum correlations measured by the quantum discord present nontrivial behaviors, which are fingerprints of the quantumness of our device.

+Also, it is necessary to highlight that quantum memory devices such as in Ref. \cite{Spagnolo.2021} has shown applicability in pattern recognition in the context of reservoir computing, outperforming the classical counterpart.
+This advantages is obtained by introducing coherence and quantum correlations into the reservoir of quantum memdevices.
+In this sense, our design offers great connectivity and scalability as two or more quantum devices can be capacitively coupled while still retaining their memory properties.
+Furthermore, with our design, the quantum memcapacitor become correlated in time being a suitable candidate for reservoir computing.